pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - Use when either Scan 1.0 or Scan 2.0 is defined as your supply chain scanning component

-## <a id="recurring-scanning-setup"></a>Setup recurring scanning
+## <a id="recurring-scanning-setup"></a>Set up recurring scanning

-To setup recurring scanning, you must create a `recurringimagevulnerabilityscan`.
+To set up recurring scanning, you must create a `recurringimagevulnerabilityscan`.
 This defines the
 following:

 - The interval in which to scan container images in crontab format